idvorkin/techdiary/notes/ios.md

 ### Run Linux on your iOS device

-The holy grail. [iSh](https://github.com/tbodt/ish) takes a very impressive approach.
-And TK The author of ish is incredibly cool, I have the utmost respect for his project and his style.
+The holy grail. [iSH](https://iSH.app) takes a very impressive approach.
+And TK The author of iSH is incredibly cool, I have the utmost respect for his project and his style.

-iSh Creates an x86 emulated machine (e.g. simulate execution), and run alpine Linux in it.
+iSH Creates an x86 emulated machine (e.g. simulate execution), and run alpine Linux in it.
 I love this but it has two big gaps.
 A) Compatibility B) Speed.
 There are still CPU instructions and system calls that aren't supported so large swaths of applications don't work - E.g. NPM, Rust.
 B) Because it's emulated it's slow, so I need to use trimmed down versions of all my configurations.

 ### To be filed